openstack-archive/fuel-plugin-vmware-dvs/docs/test_plan/source/test_suite_system.rst

     10. Create Router, set gateway and add interface.
     11. Navigate to Project ->  Compute -> Instances
     12. Launch instance VM_2 with image TestVM-VMDK in the vcenter availability zone.
-    13. Verify that instances on different tenants should not communicate between each other.
+    13. Verify that instances on different tenants don't communicate between each other.
 Send icmp ping from VM_1 of admin tenant to VM_2  of test_tenant and vice versa.

 Expected result